 If your ultimate goal is to gain some thermogenic muscle mass, you should limit your cardio days.
 Cardio will burn your fat to the maximum extent and will work to avoid any muscle gain.
 Fitness enthusiasts and experts strongly disagree with performing cardio all seven days of the week.
 It is essential to give some time to your muscles to relax.

 Relaxing muscles in between workout sessions by taking a break takes you one step ahead towards your goals.
 You will also see great results by allowing your body to rest and switching between workout forms.

 Cardio can drain your energy as it pushes your body to do something extra.
 Constant draining is the reason many people often do not look forward to their cardio sessions.
 If you are one of them, it is time to rethink your workout sessions and identify the cause where you might be wrong.

-Exercises should make you stronger and healthy, and if the case with you is the opposite, you might be a victim to one of the following things:
+Exercise should make you stronger and healthy, and if the case with you is the opposite, you might be a victim of one of the following things:

 - Inability to perform day-to-day tasks

 - A prolonged episode of weakness